Symphony No. 4 (Tchaikovsky)

 Pyotr Ilyich Tchaikovsky's Symphony No. 4 in F minor, Op.
 36, was written between 1877 and 1878.
 Its first performance was at a Russian Musical Society concert in Moscow on February 22 (or the 10th using the calendar of the time), 1878, with Nikolai Rubinstein as conductor.
 In Central Europe it sometimes receives the nickname "Fatum", or "Fate".

+A typical performance lasts about 40 minutes.

 Composition

 During the composition of the symphony, Tchaikovsky wrote to his patroness, Nadezhda von Meck, that he wanted "very much" to dedicate it to her, and that he would write on it "Dedicated to My Best Friend".
 He had begun composing the symphony not long after von Meck had entered his life.
 He would complete it in the aftermath of his catastrophic marriage and claimed she would find in it "an echo of your most intimate thoughts and emotions."
-The dedication was significant in more than one way.
+Maes asserts that the dedication was significant in more than one way.
 One important facet of the paternalistic nature of Russian society was that, in artistic patronage, patron and artist were considered equals.
 Dedications of works to patrons were not gestures of humble gratitude but expressions of artistic partnership.
 By dedicating the Fourth Symphony to her, he was affirming her as an equal partner in its creation.